How to Cruise With Teens Without the Eye-Rolling and Drama

 We make our decision based on prices available at the time of booking.
 Don’t be afraid to ring a cruise line or travel agent and asking them to price match.
 Or ask for extras such a wi-fi and onboard credit.

-If You Book Your Package Separately Arrive At Your Port The Day Before
+If You Book Your Package Separately Arrive at The Port The Day Before

 However if you do book direct it is often cheaper to book your flights separately.
 But there is a pitfall, if your flight is late the ship will not wait for you, whereas if you have booked as a package there is a good chance the ship will wait or arrange to get you on at the next port.